 Outdoor Navy flags can be displayed on in-ground or wall-mount flagpoles outside of military complexes or at the homes of service members or veterans who are looking to proudly fly the colors of their military branch.
 If The Navy is an important part of your identity and you are looking to display the Navy flag outside your home, our Build Your Own Outdoor Military Flag Set program will allow you to choose between premium quality 6ft. poles and brackets to display the Navy Flag on your front porch.

 Regardless of your application, we are looking forward to working with you to provide with Military flags, flagpoles, and hardware to meet the needs of your application.
 If you need assistance, please reach out to us by phone, email, or chat, and we will be happy to help.

 History of the US Navy Flag

-During the Revolutionary War, the newly formed navy had limited success.
-It was poorly funded, and after the War was over, the Continental Navy had no actual ships.
-This left the new nation's merchant ships vulnerable to attack, which they were, especially by the Barbary Pirates.
+During the Revolutionary War, the newly formed navy had limited success, however, it was poorly funded, and after the War was over, the Continental Navy had no actual ships.
+This left the new nation's merchant ships vulnerable to attack, especially by the Barbary Pirates.

 Economic damage to the country was such that Congress passed the Naval Act of 1794, which established a permanent, standing navy as of March 24th of that year.
 Much of the pressure put on Congress to take this action was brought by John Adams, the country's 2nd President.
 For this reason, Adams is often referred to as the "father of the American Navy."

-The new service developed quickly and began to have more and more success.
-This was highlighted in the War of 1812.
-By the time of the Civil War, or War Between the States, its strength gave the Union forces a major advantage over the Confederacy.
+The new service developed quickly and began to have more and more success, which was highlighted in the War of 1812.
+By the time of the Civil War, its strength gave the Union forces a major advantage over the Confederacy.